dilyar111/assignment1ads/README.md

     System.out.println(gcd);
 }
 ```
-## Main Method

-This method serves as the entry point for executing various tasks based on user input.

-- **Description**: Reads a task number from the user, executes the corresponding task method based on the number provided.
 - **Time Complexity**: The time complexity of this method is O(1) as it involves a constant number of operations regardless of the input size.
 - **Parameters**: None
 - **Returns**: None

-The method uses a `switch` statement to select and execute the appropriate task method based on the task number entered by the user.
-If an invalid task number is provided, it notifies the user about the error.

-The method follows the following structure:
-- If task number is 1, it executes `task1()`.
-- If task number is 2, it executes `task2()` and prints the returned average value.
-- If task number is 3, it executes `task3()` to determine if the input number is prime.
-- For task numbers 4 to 10, it calls corresponding methods: `factorial()`, `fibonacciValue()`, `power()`, `task7()`, `task8()`, `task9()`, and `task10()` respectively.
-- If an invalid task number is entered, it outputs a message indicating that the task number is not recognized.